 It can be a difficult choice to add extra workforce to your existing team.

 The extra expenses on paying a salary, payroll taxes and other expenses with hiring additional staff members can be a financial constraint for many small and medium enterprise owners or managers.
 Learn More

 On our Management Open Courses, we often find the most interesting discussions revolve around the section on Leadership styles, because many people have heard about them but haven’t really learned enough about them to build their knowledge and awareness of how to change styles when necessary.

+Tactics are action.
 Take action.
 Whether that means becoming a better manager or achieving some other great goal.
-Just do it.
+J

 It’s Monday.
 Your weekend seems like it was just a bit too short.
 You’ve entered your office, settled down behind your desk, and before you know it you’re receiving a barrage of complaints from EmployeeX about his job, what he doesn’t like about a particular task, and what he perceives other employees are saying about him behind his back.
 It doesn’t really matter what you say to EmployeeX – he’s always combative and argumentative.
 He doesn’t deal appropriately with other coworkers and, to be honest, he’s a distraction in the workplace.

 So how do you deal with someone who is difficult, on all levels, on a regular basis?

 You need to start out by doing your homework.
 What exactly is it that causes EmployeeX to be so difficult.
 Why does he always complain?
 Why does he feel like other take credit for his work (or why does he take credit for the work others have done)?
 Everyone can be difficult on occasion – due to stress or a problem at at home – but EmployeeX seems to always have some sort of problem.